 “That is great to hear,” Josah replied.
 “Smaller trees mean we can cut them down faster, and they won’t be as heavy .”

-“Cut down twelve saplings, about the width of your thumb.
+“Cut down twelve saplings about the width of your thumb.
 We’ll use them to join the logs together,” the Ruelander instructed Josah.
 “Leave someone with us so we can prepare the wall while you cut the trees.”

 Josah asked one of the men to stay and help while they continued towards the end of the wall.
-Soon, they came to the steep mountainside Graybard said was there.
+Soon, they came to the steep mountainside that Graybard said was there.
 And, he was right.
 No one could scale the sides.

 The ground near them was rolling, with plenty of trees to choose.
 “Let’s set up camp here, “Josah told the men.
 “Caleb, get the horses some oats.
 We’ll need them fed and rested by morning.”

 The young Evermore dismounted and took the time to remove the saddle from his horse.
-He led him to a grassy area and tied his reins to a low branch.
+He led him to a grassy area and tied the reins to a low branch.
 The mule brayed as Caleb pulled out feed bags.
 He filled one with oats and slipped it on the mule’s muzzle, pulling the loops around his ears.

 The other men walked to Caleb, who distributed the feed bags filled with oats.
 Once done, he released the mule from his harness, then pulled the feed bag.
 Caleb slapped his backend to encourage him to leave the cart.

 He fed his horse last before Josah called everyone to the wagon.
 “The four of us will cut down two trees each.
 Locate hardwoods and stay away from pine trees.
 They’re too soft.”